e-gov/cvi/libs/ng-diagrams/src/lib/hierarchical-box-diagram/hierarchical-box-diagram.component.html.md

 ### In TypeScript

 Define a `boxes` array within your Angular component's TypeScript file.
-Then bind it to the `[boxes]` input attribute of the `app-hierarchical-box-diagram` component.
+Then bind it to the `[boxes]` input attribute of the `cvi-ng-hierarchical-box-diagram` component.

 ```typescript
 boxes = [